Isaias2416/school-registration-system/README.md

-# school-registration-system
+# School Registration System
-Desktop Administrative Application for a college registrar
+A desktop administrative application for a college registrar